jun-e/jun-etan.com/src/posts/2020-06-08-Day-83-summing-up.md

 Monday.

 We're moving towards a new phase of MCO, this time called Recovery Movement Control Order, and it's until end of August.
 Most restrictions are off as far as I can see, apart from indoor sports and probably some services that would involve crowds.
 Interstate travel is allowed but not overseas travel.

-So it will be about 3 months, or 12 weeks, or 84 days, as of tomorrow.
+So by tomorrow, the lockdown, including the strict initial MCO and the looser subsequent conditional MCO, will have lasted for about 3 months, or 12 weeks, or 84 days.

 During these 12 weeks, much has happened.
 Most political happenings I've alluded to, so I won't sum it up here, but I thought that it would be useful to have a summary of things that I've done so far during lockdown time to have an overview in one place.
 Thus, the following: